November 25 History, Trivia, and Fun Facts

 1995 – #1 Hit November 25, 1995 – December 1, 1995: Whitney Houston – Exhale (Shoop Shoop)

-2009 - Wikileaks - Information about 9/11 attacks on the World Trade Centre and the Pentagon were distributed online, with more than 500,000 intercepted pager messages, mainly from US officials posted by wikileaks founder, Julian Assange.
+2009 – Wikileaks – Information about the 9/11 attacks on the World Trade Centre and the Pentagon were distributed online, with more than 500,000 intercepted pager messages, mainly from US officials posted by WikiLeaks founder, Julian Assange.